AttackingOrDefending/Blackjack-Strategy-Simulator/docs/source/basic_strategy_generator.rst

     -e EFFORT, --effort EFFORT
                           How many different hand combinations to test. (min: 0=fastest, very accurate; max: 5=very slow, super accurate; default: 0)
-    --cores CORES         How many cores to use in the calculation. (default: 1) -f FILENAME, --filename FILENAME
+    --cores CORES         How many cores to use in the calculation. (default: 1, use -1 for all cores) -f FILENAME, --filename FILENAME
                           Where to save the basic strategy generated.
 Leave empty to not save. (default: don't save) -tc TRUE_COUNT, --true-count TRUE_COUNT